 - Transaction Type (check, deposit, bill payment, etc).

 For this article, this is everything.
-A great feature that supports and escorts you through unforeseen tough times is the QuickBooks audit trail.
+A great feature that Consultants and escorts you through unforeseen tough times is the QuickBooks audit trail.
 You should also realize that using ‘Audit Trail’ will slow QB’s pace down, but still, as you get a ‘permanent record’ of who is doing and what is going on, it is an important feature.

-Frequently Asked Questions About Audit Trail In QuickBooks
+Frequently Asked Questions (faq)

 How do I find Audit Trial in QuickBooks Pro, Premier, and Enterprise?